Novo Integrated Sciences Inc. (NVOS) Shares Up Despite Recent Market Volatility - News Heater

 NVOS’s Market Performance

-During the last 5 trading sessions, NVOS rose by +11.23%, which changed the moving average for the period of 200-days by -25.07% in comparison to the 20-day moving average, which settled at $0.1380.
-In addition, Novo Integrated Sciences Inc. saw -0.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NVOS rose by +25.80%, which changed the moving average for the period of 200-days by -15.25% in comparison to the 20-day moving average, which settled at $0.1392.
+In addition, Novo Integrated Sciences Inc. saw 6.91% in overturn over a single year, with a tendency to cut further gains.

 Conclusion